Irnehs/cse15l-lab-report/lab-report-5.md

 ## 1 Answer ##
 #### TA Tom ###

-Can you check what value is stored in $1?
+How can you check what value being passed to Java?

 ##### Henri Schulz ####
 Hi TA Tom,